norvig/paip-lisp/docs/chapter3.md

 `cond` goes through the cond-clauses one at a time, evaluating each test expression.
 As soon as a test expression evaluates non-nil, the result expressions for that clause are each evaluated, and the last expression in the clause is the value of the whole `cond.`
 In particular, if a cond-clause consists of just a test and no result expressions, then the value of the `cond` is the test expression itself, if it is non-nil.
-If all of the test expressions evaluate to nil, then nil is returned as the value of the `cond.` A common idiom is to make the last cond-clause be `(t` *result…*).
+If all of the test expressions evaluate to nil, then nil is returned as the value of the `cond.` A common idiom is to make the last cond-clause be `(t` *result...*).

 The forms `when` and `unless` operate like a single `cond` clause.
-Both forms consist of a test followed by any number of consequents, which are evaluated if the test is satisfied—that is, if the test is true for `when` or false for `unless.`
+Both forms consist of a test followed by any number of consequents, which are evaluated if the test is satisfied - that is, if the test is true for `when` or false for `unless.`

 The `and` form tests whether every one of a list of conditions is true, and `or` tests whether any one is true.
 Both evaluate the arguments left to right, and stop as soon as the final result can be determined.